GMiles1349/gembackupdate/readme.md

 # gembackupdate

-gembackupdate is a Linux CLI tool written in Free Pascal to help streamline timeshift system snaphots and pacman package manager updates.
+gembackupdate is a Arch Linux CLI tool written in Free Pascal to help streamline timeshift system snaphots and pacman package manager updates.
 Then program will
 * check for an internet connection using w get
 * check for the existence of pacman package manager
 * check for the existence of timeshift